UTSC-CSCC09-Programming-on-the-Web/project-choresprint/backend/README.md

 After running the command, copy the displayed `whsec_...` value into `STRIPE_WEBHOOK_SECRET` in your `.env` file.
 This allows Stripe to verify the incoming webhook requests while you develop locally.

-3. Make sure to replace the placeholder values with your actual configuration.

 ## Running the Backend